avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 This simple list inspired me to reflect on my level of open-mindedness, and I am PUMPED to get better.

-I've felt my whole life that I'm opened to others opinion; but, I see this list and recognize a few areas I need to do better.
+I've felt my whole life that I'm opened to others' opinions; but, I see this list and recognize a few areas I need to do better.
 I NEED to listen better and accept challenges because that is just how the best decisions can be made and others can truly feel heard!

 ## Why this topic matters to developers?